skip to content

 dat nearwan nearwan nearwan nearwum nearwum nearwum

-The paradigms for basu, calu, cylu, fealu, g`earu, g`eolu, hasu, mearu are similar.
+The paradigms for basu, calu, cylu, fealu, ġearu, ġeolu, hasu, mearu are similar.

 back to top

-wa-, wo_-stems in PC2 and Orm
+wa-, wō-stems in PC2 and Orm

 Both PC2 and Orm have reflexes of OE nearu.
 PC2 has nareu sg strong while Orm has naru sg strong and narrwe pl.
 Lmn and AW mirror the PC2 form with nearow AW sg strong, nearewe AW sg weak, narewe Lmn sg weak.